RyanSusana/elepy/README.md

 ```
 ### Step Three: Enjoy!

 You can now login to the Elepy CMS by going to http://localhost:7777/admin.
-The username and password is `admin`.
-You can change at the 'Users' interface.

 Visit https://github.com/RyanSusana/elepy-basic-example for an example